GLVis/web/src/options-and-use.md

 ```

 Below is the result for the above socket data using the following GLVis
-keystrokes in the OpenGL window: `AmttII` followed by multiple refinements with
+keystrokes in the OpenGL window: `AmttOO` followed by multiple refinements with
-`i` and move/zoom adjustments with the mouse.
+`o` and move/zoom adjustments with the mouse.

 ![](img/glvis-saved.png)